MathieuBuisson/Bash/Reset-isDB/README.md

 Script to automate the steps mentioned in the KB article : http://kb.vmware.com/kb/2037952

-Resets the Inventory Service database on a vCenter Server Appliance.
+Resets the Inventory Service database on a vCenter Server Appliance 5.x .

 USAGE :